br-automation-com/mappCfg/README.md

 * mapp 5.15
 * Library dependencies, MpCom, MpBase, FileIO, AsBrStr

 Recommended task class is #8 with a 10ms cycle time.
+In ArSIM a file device with the name 'MpCfgDev' must be created.

 <a name="Limitations"></a>
 ## Limitations